HomeArticles

 I put together a reusable composite action, actions/wait-cf-pages-deployment, as part of my shared workflows repository.

-It uses the Cloudflare REST API to poll the latest deployment for a given Pages project and blocks the workflow until one of three things happens:
+It uses GitHub's Checks API to poll the Cloudflare Pages check run for the current commit and blocks the workflow until one of three things happens:

-• The deployment status changes to failure (and the workflow step fails accordingly)
+• The check run completes with a non-success conclusion (and the workflow step fails accordingly)

 • The polling timeout is reached